-In packet mode of operation, both data to be transmitted and that has been received are stored in a configurable FIFO (First In First Out) device.
+In packet mode of operation, data that has been received is stored in a configurable FIFO (First In First Out) device.
 It is accessed via the SPI interface and provides several interrupts for transfer management.

 The FIFO is 1 byte wide hence it only performs byte (parallel) operations, whereas the demodulator functions serially.
 A shift register is therefore employed to interface the two devices.
-In transmit mode it takes bytes from the FIFO and outputs them serially (MSB first) at the programmed bit rate to the modulator.
-Similarly, in Rx the shift register gets bit by bit data from the demodulator and writes them byte by byte to the FIFO.
-This is illustrated in figure below.
+In Rx the shift register gets bit by bit data from the demodulator and writes them byte by byte to the FIFO.
+This is illustrated in Figure 23.

-Figure 26.
+Figure 23.
 FIFO and Shift Register (SR)

-Note When switching to Sleep mode, the FIFO can only be used once the ModeReady flag is set (quasi immediate from all modes except from Tx)
+Note When switching to Sleep mode, the FIFO can only be used once the ModeReady flag is set (quasi immediate from all modes)